mbsa-tud/tsad_platform/README.md

 ### Dataset preparation

-A dataset can be loaded and processed on the `Dataset Preparation` panel:
+A dataset can be loaded and preprocessed on the `Dataset Preparation` panel:

 <img src="media/final_dataset_panel.png" alt="Dataset preparation panel" title="Dataset preparation panel" width=900/>